 Verification Validation "Am I building the system right?"
 "Am I building the right system?"
-Check correctness and consistency of development phases Check the result of the development Conformance of designs/models and their specification Conformance of the (finished) system and the user requirements Objective (based on facts); can be automated Subjective (influenced by user expectations); checking acceptance Fault model: Design and implementation faults Fault model: problems in the requirements are also included Not needed if implementation is automatically generated from specification Not needed if the specification is correct (very simple)
+Check correctness and consistency of development phases Check the result of the development Conformance of designs/models and their specification Conformance of the (finished) system and the user requirements Objective (based on facts); can be automated Subjective (influenced by user expectations); checking acceptance Fault model: Faults in the design and implementation Fault model: Faults in the requirements are also included Not needed if implementation is automatically generated from specification Not needed if the specification is correct (very simple)